g-omarsdottir/practise-javascript-main/README.md

 To have fun playing the game without having to read and understand a lot of rules.

 ### Frequent Visitors Goals
-To play a game to pass time in a fun way and/or to clear the head between long working sessions.
+To play a familiar game to pass time in a fun way and/or to clear the head between long working sessions.
 To see if it's possible to create a strategy to win randomly generated play moves of the computer.

 ## Design